stgfop/SWRPGDiceTweeker/README.md

 ## User Guide
 ### Usage

-1. Select the Caracteristic level of your player (eg. Brawn)
+1. Select the Characteristic level of your player (eg. Brawn)
 2. Select the Skill level of your player (eg. Athletics)
 3. The result is displayed on the bottom table
 4. Tweek the amount of Boost, Setback and Challenge dices until satisfied